 Home maker to home builder: Building a different future for Congolese women

-For 26 Congolese women, this year’s International Women’s Day will be remembered as the beginning of an unprecedented journey towards a livelihood they could never otherwise have imagined – and along the way, educating their husbands, families and future co-workers on equality and empowerment.
+For 26 Congolese women, International Women’s Day will be remembered as the beginning of an unprecedented journey towards a livelihood they could never otherwise have imagined – and along the way, educating their husbands, families and future co-workers on equality and empowerment.

-March 8, 2021 is the first day of training for women who are now part of Project MaC - ‘Menagere a Constructrice’ or ‘Home Maker to Home Builder’ – which will allow women in the Pokola region of the Republic of Congo to develop skills for constructing wooden houses and the opportunity of jobs with Congolaise Industrielle des Bois (CIB – An Olam Group Company).
+March 8, 2021 was the first day of training for women who are now part of Project MaC - ‘Menagere a Constructrice’ or ‘Home Maker to Home Builder’ – which will allow women in the Pokola region of the Republic of Congo to develop skills for constructing wooden houses and the opportunity of jobs with Congolaise Industrielle des Bois (CIB – An Olam Group Company).

 CIB’s Project MaC embodies multiple elements of the United Nations’ 2030 Sustainable Development Goals including those aimed at furthering gender equality, productive employment for all and an end to poverty.
 Ajita Chowhan, Head of Communications, Congolaise Industrielle des Bois (Olam Wood Products), conceptualised and launched the project, elucidates.
 “This project is challenging gender stereotypes, shifting mindsets and opening up what was seen as a men-only domain by enabling women to learn wooden housing construction.”

 Talking about the lifecycle of the project, she informs, “Some 1,200 application forms were distributed to women in Pokola, the biggest of the five CIB concessions in the Republic of the Congo.
 Five members of CIB’s community relations team spent one week visiting houses, markets, schools, and social venues to tell the community about the project.”